What Are the Best HR Benefits to Offer Your Employees?

 - Wellness programs

-- On-site conveniences (laundry services, massage, acupuncture, nap pops, etc.)
+- On-site conveniences (laundry services, massage, acupuncture, nap pods, etc.)

 It is difficult to assign individual value to some employee benefits (aside from their cost).
 Younger, healthier employees have very different needs from older, closer to retirement, employees.

-Some perks like catered lunches can create PR value and high-return on employee satisfaction.
+Some perks like providing healthy snack baskets or catered lunches can create PR value and high-return on employee satisfaction.
 The same might be said of casual attire.
 Their value is understated in their cost percentage.
 Understanding benefits purely from an economic perspective changes the value equation.

 Educating employees to understand the financial impact of their lives, no matter of age, gender or dependent status, can help employers refocus their benefits needs.
 The effect can mean less cost for employers and more value for employers, while still delivering the experience employees desire.